-Madcity Paragliding will be hosting an informal gathering of past students and potential future students at their hanger at Syvrud Airport south of Madison.
+Madcity Paragliding will be hosting an informal gathering of past students and potential future students at a private airfield west of Sauk City.
 This is a way for the local pilots to connect with each other as well as dust off their machines and skills for the 2019 warm weather flying season.
 It is also the perfect opportunity for those interested in pursuing this amazing sport to get a firsthand look at all the gear and ask questions of the sports participants.

 Time of the event will be determined by the 11th based on wind and weather.
 Please let me know if your thinking of attending.